!The ultimate guide to traveling to Cancun Mexico!

 ✔️ Pre-book your airport transfer

 Cancun International Airport is a mess.
-So if when you get out you find your guy with your name on a board, it will make you feel relieved and at home, trust me.
+Trust me, if when you get out you find your guy with your name on a board, it will make you feel relieved and at home.

-I always recommend Cancun airport transport because they are reliable and you will be sure somebody is right there waiting for you.
+I always recommend Cancun airport transport because it is reliable, and you can be sure somebody is waiting for you.

-US is generally accepted anywhere (except for gas stations and toll roads) but it’s always better to exchange the money in a bank or a Casa de Cambio (not at the airport) and pay in pesos otherwise you will end up paying way more.
+US is generally accepted anywhere (except for gas stations and toll roads), but it’s always better to exchange the money in a bank or a Casa de Cambio (not at the airport) and pay in pesos; otherwise, you will pay way more.

 ✔️ Choose the right hotel for your budget

-I have listed my top hotels in this Cancun Travel Guide but I am going to write more about the best Cancun hotels, so stay tuned.
+I have listed my top hotels in this Cancun Travel Guide, but I will write more about the best Cancun hotels, so stay tuned.

 ✔️ Don’t spend all your time on the beach